Jorvan758/dDBCSFi2/README.md

 This code is thought to be used on Google Colab.
 Modifications should be made to be installed on other computers (especially the ones with an OS different from Linux).

-A big thanks goes to Arthur Choi, Norbert Manthey & Andy Shih for their respective repositories, which were key to the development of this code.
+A big thanks goes to Arthur Choi, Norbert Manthey & Andy Shih for sharing their respective repositories, which were key to the development of this code.
 These can be found down below:

 - https://github.com/wannesm/PySDD
 - https://github.com/conp-solutions/riss